ghc-proposals/ghc-proposals/proposals/0000-class-scoped-functions.rst

     mappend = (<>)

-Unfortunately, these changes require changes for detailed import.
+Unfortunately, these changes require changes for detailed import ((B) case).

 So we need to have implicit extension "``ImportFromClassFunction``" for omitting these changes in import and we need to explicit switch it off by "``NoImportFromClassFunction``" language pragma.